techAnvPy/AnvPy/README.md

 # AnvPy
-A powerful IDE for Android that can make apps rich in python and it's modules.

 A powerful IDE for Android that integrates python in android, bringing all applications of python to smartphone including computer vision, object detection, standalone game development, standalone app development , PWA, LOGO(turtle) and even more, thus reaching all possibilities.

 # Support